secdev/scapy/doc/scapy/usage.rst

 On Windows, if using Npcap, the equivalent would be to call::

-    >>> # Of course, conf.iface can be replaced by any interfaces accessed through IFACES ... conf.iface.setmonitor(True)
+    >>> # Of course, conf.iface can be replaced by any interfaces accessed through conf.ifaces ... conf.iface.setmonitor(True)

 you can have a kind of FakeAP::